 Ending and Renewing

-Periodic Term: When real estate is Leased on a month to month or quarter to quarter basis, Landlords or Tenants must give advance notice of 30 days when ending or renewing a Lease.
+Periodic Term: When real estate is Leased on a month-to-month or quarter-to-quarter basis, Landlords or Tenants must give 30 days' notice when ending or renewing a Lease Agreement.

-Fixed Term: When real estate is Leased for a certain term, no notice to terminate the Lease shall be necessary, however, the Landlord is entitled to possession immediately upon the expiration of the term.
+Fixed-Term: When real estate is Leased for a certain term, no notice is required for termination, and the Landlord is entitled to possession at the end of the Lease term.

 Collecting last month's rent in advance is not permitted.